hanynavarra/edu-gdp-inequality-panel/README.md

 ![FE coefficients](outputs/fe_model_coefs.png)

 This coefficient plot visualizes the results from three Fixed Effects models.
-Across all specifications, secondary education enrollment shows a consistent positive and significant relationship with GDP per capita — supporting the theory that human capital development drives economic growth.
+Across all specifications, secondary education enrollment shows a consistent positive and significant relationship with GDP per capita- supporting the theory that human capital development drives economic growth.
 On the other hand, the Gini index (inequality) generally shows a negative coefficient, suggesting that higher inequality may dampen growth, although the effect is weaker and less stable across models.
 The confidence intervals reinforce the robustness of the education effect while highlighting uncertainty around inequality’s role.
 Together, these results point to education as a more reliable driver of economic growth in the ASEAN context.

 ## Robustness